deadlight/0atman.com/content/icecast.md

 Then tune in with your favourite streaming client, or even just hitting your.icecast.server:8000 in a browser, the mp3 will stream!

-You can't use this to stream spotify to your friends, as that's in breach of the single-listener licencse, before you ask.
+You can't use this to stream spotify to your friends, as that's in breach of the single-listener license, before you ask.